eelcohn/home-assistant-rdw/README.md

 ```

 ### Support
-Support for this module can be found in [this thread](https://community.home-assistant.io/t/custom-sensor-for-dutch-license-plate-checks-apk-check/94427)
+Support for this module can be requested by opening an [issue](https://github.com/eelcohn/home-assistant-rdw/issues).
+More info can be found in [this thread](https://community.home-assistant.io/t/custom-sensor-for-dutch-license-plate-checks-apk-check/94427)

 ### Configuration variables
 ```